oracle-livelabs/common/gitlab-workshop/oke/oke.md

 ## Introduction

 This Lab will walk you through the step by step instructions of provisioning a Container Engine for Kubernetes (OKE).
-This Kubernetes cluster will be used to deploy a two-tier application that will be managed by GitLab CI/CD pipeline.
+This Kubernetes cluster will be used to deploy an application that will be managed by GitLab CI/CD pipeline.

-Estimated Time: 60 minutes
+Estimated Time: 45 minutes

 ### Objectives

 In this lab, you will:
-* Security Rule Configuration in Security Lists
+* Configure Security Rules in Security Lists for Kubernetes Cluster creation
 * Provison a Kubernetes Cluster and a Node Pool
-* Access Kubernetes Cluster
+* Configure GitLab Runner compute instance to Access Kubernetes Cluster
-* Deploy a sample application on the Kubernetes cluster
+* Setup an Ingress Controller

 ### Prerequisites